 Utrecht University developed its own model to specify the systematical process that teachers are engaged in when design and executing their own SoTL- (of scholarly) project in a researched-informed manner.
-It is called: Utrecht Roadmap for Teaching Innovation and Scholarship.
+It is called: Utrecht Roadmap for Scholarship of Teaching and Learning.
 The roadmap is unique in that it combines a commonly used research cycle often described in SoTL-literature (i.e, identify the problem, formulate a research question, designing a study, collecting data, analyse, report) with an instructional design model, the so-called ‘CIMO’ logic method (Denyer, Tranfield & Van Aken, 2008).
 This CIMO method uses a specific context (C) to explore an intervention (I) which is thought of being implemented, by figuring out which (learning) mechanisms (M) will be activated in the learner due to the intervention, so that certain desired (learning) outcomes (O) will be reached.
 Explicitly thinking about these concepts in connection to each other and thereby using what is known about the mechanisms of teaching and learning in the literature will ensure that: each project is research-informed, focusses on student learning and stimulates teachers think about the ‘why’ of starting to innovate or improve their teaching.
-The steps of the roadmap are depicted in figure 1.
+The steps of the roadmap are depicted in figure 2.

 Benefits of SoTL

 This scholarly, research-informed, approach to education has several well-established benefits for the quality of education: